VenkyVishy/join-us/questions.md

 - Find the longest word in a string.
-  - Given `The quick brown fox jumped over the lazy dog` is the input to your function, it should return `jumped`.
+  - Given `The quick brown fox jumped over the lazy dog` is the input to your function, it should return `jumped`. var a="The quick brown fox jumped over the lazy dog"
 - Repeat a string `n` times.
   - If `abc` and `3` are the arguments to your function, it shoudl return `abcabcabc` var a="abc"